 To cloud or not to cloud?
 The concept of cloud computing dates back to the 1970s.
-Yet, as much as the term “cloud” has made its way into everyday business language, for small- to medium-sized business owners, questions and curiosities remain.
+Yet, as much as the term “cloud” has made its way into everyday business language, for small- to medium-sized business owners, questions and curiosities about this IT service remain.

-It’s time to clear the air about the cloud.
-At Silverado Technologies we would like to share with you answers to some of the most frequently asked questions about cloud computing management.
+It’s time to clear the air about the cloud and what cloud solutions are exactly.
+At Silverado Technologies we would like to share with you answers to some of the most frequently asked questions about cloud services.

-6 Questions We’re Often Asked About the Cloud
+6 Questions We’re Often Asked About Cloud Solutions

 1. What is “the cloud?”

 It is easy to think of the cloud as a big nebulous “thing.”
 In fact, there is not just one “space” where data and applications can “live.”
 Cloud computing means your data is stored on someone else’s servers, somewhere other than your site.
 Depending on the number of applications you utilize, your “cloud” may be bigger than one data center.

 2. Do cloud solutions require changes to my workflow?